ShayanBux/ShayanBux/README.md

 - 👀 I’m a web developer and design
 - 🌱 I’m a freelancer at Fiverr.
 Here is my profile link---> https://www.fiverr.com/shayan_bux786

-I am expert in HTML and CSS and JS.
+I am expert in HTML5 and CSS3 and JS.
 I can create beautiful landing pages or a fully responsive website with no effort.

 - 📫 How to reach me ...
 My E-mail : shayanbux2005@gmail.com